Guazzihub/Hangman/README.md

 # ℹ️ Additional Information

-If the online word source is unavailable, the game falls back to a default list of words.
+- If the word API is unavailable, the game falls back to a default list of words.

-Developed with improved readability, compatibility, and user experience in mind.
+- Developed with improved readability, compatibility, and user experience in mind.

 # 🛠️ Contributing
-Found a bug or have a suggestion?
+- Found a bug or have a suggestion?
 Feel free to open an issue or submit a pull request!